Bobby Witt Jr. Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10 K/9, the third-best in MLB.
+- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in the league.

-- The Rangers' 3.65 team ERA ranks seventh across all league pitching staffs.
+- The Rangers' 3.38 team ERA ranks sixth across all MLB pitching staffs.

-- Rangers pitchers combine to allow the ninth-fewest home runs in baseball (eight total, 0.9 per game).
+- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- The Rangers will look to Heaney (0-1) in his second start this season.
+- The Rangers will look to deGrom (1-0) in his third start of the season.

-- The lefty last pitched on Wednesday against the Baltimore Orioles, when he tossed 2 2/3 innings, allowing seven earned runs while giving up seven hits.
+- In his most recent appearance on Wednesday, the right-hander threw six innings against the Baltimore Orioles, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.